dilyabareeva/quanda/README.md

 pip install quanda
 ```

-**quanda** requires Python 3.7 or later.
+**quanda** requires Python 3.10 or 3.11.
 It is recommended to use a virtual environment to install the package.

 ### Basic Usage